 If it’s not clear already, allow me to make it very clear (especially if you’re a skimming type reader):

-- You need to do so responsibly.
+- You need to do so with care and consent.

-- And you can only do that by considering how that authentic, vulnerable shiz fits in to your messaging as a whole.
+- And you can only do that by considering how that authentic, vulnerable shiz fits into your messaging as a whole.

 And a disclaimer here: this doesn’t mean you can’t share something that isn’t explicitly one-degree-of-separation from your business.
 Just consider the narrative as a whole.